andreshyer/neo4j-backup/README.md

 # Overview

-Using this repo to backup Neo4j data will not be faster than the built-in dump file that Neo4j provides.
+Using this repo to backup Neo4j data will not be faster than the built-in dump file that Neo4j provides, and this repo is not intended to replace dump files.
-But, there are some instances where using a tool like this is useful.
+There are some instances where using a tool like this is useful.
 Such as moving data from Neo4j to a different type of database that is not Neo4j, storing backups in different formats encase something happens to the original dump file backup, or having to safely downgrade a Neo4j graph.

 Also, this repo aims to be as simplistic as possible with two main purposes.
 To download a Neo4j graph without using a dump file and to be able to upload that data to a different Neo4j graph.
 Only simple cypher statements are used to import and extract data from Neo4j.
-The data is downloaded as a json files.
+The data is downloaded as json files.
+The json files are compressed with gzip protocol by default, but you can choose to export the data without compressing.

 When creating this tool, Enterprise tools were not used.
 Meaning that APOC or any other Enterprise/Desktop exclusive tool is not needed,